toastdroid/toastdroid.github.io/_posts/2014-07-18-developing_watchfaces_for_android_wear/developing-watchfaces-for-android-wear.md

 *DISCLAIMER: Watchfaces are not yet officially supported by the Android SDK and could break in future versions of Android*

 This past week, Two Toasters released their first Android Wear watchface called [Chron](https://play.google.com/store/apps/details?id=com.twotoasters.chron).
-Having worked on Chron and seen the lack of documentation about developing watchfaces, I wanted to share what we have learned and what we have done in order to make future watchfaces easier to develop.
+Having worked on Chron and seen the lack of documentation about developing watchfaces, I wanted to share what we have learned and what we have done in order to make future watchfaces easier to develop.<!--more-->

 ### Wear Watchface Overview